WRF Physics¶

 bl_pbl_physics=12

-A TKE scheme; tested in cloud-topped PBL cases; includes shallow convection using a mass-flux approach from the cloud base
+A TKE scheme that has been tested in cloud-topped PBL cases, and includes shallow convection using a mass-flux approach from the cloud base

 Grenier and Bretherton, 2001